 Before releasing a student from school, the principal or his/her designee shall establish the identity and authority of any individual who seeks the release of a student from school.
 A student shall be released only to the parents or legal guardians or other person authorized by the parents or legal guardians on the student's electronic registration portal.
-Should a person other than one authorized by the parents or legal guardians verbal guardians request the release of a student, the principal or his/her designee shall first obtain verbal consent of the parents or legal guardians before releasing the student.
-In the event that a dispute arises between parents regarding who is authorized to pick up a student for school.
+Should a person other than one authorized by the parents or legal guardians request the release of a student, the principal or his/her designee shall first obtain verbal consent of the parents or legal guardians before releasing the student.
+In the event that a dispute arises between parents regarding who is authorized to pick up a student from school, the student shall be released only to the parents or legal guardians registering the student for school.
 It is the responsibility of the Enrolling Parent or legal guardian to maintain current contact information in the electronic registration portal.